- Home

 - Receive the higher mobility element of Disability Living Allowance (DLA)

 - Have a score of eight or above in the ‘moving around’ part of your Personal Independence Payment (PIP) assessment.
-You’ll need to provide your decision letter – and it must have been issued within the last 12 months.
+You’ll need to provide your decision letter – and it must have been issued within the last 12 months

 - Get a War Pensioner’s Mobility Supplement payment (at tariffs one to eight).
-You get this if you are unable to walk or find it hard to walk because of your disability.
+You get this if you are unable to walk or find it hard to walk because of your disability

-How to apply for a Blue Badge
+How do I apply for a Blue Badge?

 Your application will then be sent to your local council and they will make a decision within 12 weeks.